 The patient account representative coordinates insurance verification and referrals.
 He / She also counsels patients on account issues and balances.

-The worker’s compensation representative receives referrals from worker’s compensation agencies and effectively processes and maintains patient information, physician schedules and communications.
+The worker’s compensation representative receives referrals from worker’s compensation agencies and effectively processes, maintains, and coordinates patient information, physician schedules and communications.